Popular keywords

 Why is sleep hygiene important for kids

 Sleep hygiene is essential for kids because sleep is indispensable to a healthy routine.
-In fact, studies show that kids who enjoy a good amount of sleep show improved attention, learning, behaviour, and memory.
+In fact, studies show that kids who enjoy a good amount of sleep have improved attention, learning, behaviour, and memory.
 It also aids their overall mental and physical health.
 Therefore, learning and maintaining sleep hygiene tips for kids is integral.

 How do you teach sleep hygiene?